mjkloeckner/kloeckner.com.ar/md/vim-config/vim-config.md

 # The keyboard driven text editor

-If we think for a moment about software we are going to realize that the core of every program it's just plain text, literally just words in a file that someone wrote, this webpage it's just text interpreted by your web-browser, whose also just plain text implemented by another program, some software has more complexity than others, for example the
+If we think for a moment about software we are going to realize that the core of every program is just plain text, literally, just words in a file that someone wrote, this webpage it's just text interpreted by your web-browser, whose also just plain text implemented by another program, some software has more complexity than others, for example the